raishe/JBHeaderScroll/README.md

 ANIMATE_HEADER_DOWN
 ```

 The onHeaderBeforeAnimation method has two parameters - scrollingUp and scrollDelta.
 If scrolling up is set to true, it means that JBHeaderScroll is about to scroll the header up.
-False means it will be scrolled down. scrollDelta indicate the amount of scrollng that took place from the original location when the user pressed their finger down to the location where they released their finger.
+False means it will be scrolled down. scrollDelta indicate the amount of scrolling that took place from the original location when the user pressed their finger down to the location where they released their finger. onHeaderBeforeAnimation is only called after the user releases their finger.

 The onHeaderAfterAnimation gets called after the header has been animated either fully up or down.
-You can use this for whatever purpose you need.
+You can use this for whatever purpose you need. onHeaderAfterAnimation is only called after the user releases their finger.

 Finally, you need to call setJBHeaderRef on the scroller.
 This stores a reference of the JBHeaderScroll with the scroller and is needed to communicate motion events with the JBHeaderScroll.